 Government policies at all levels in Canada remain, on balance, less supportive of oil and gas industry capital investment than in the past (or in the U.S. at present).
-The intensifying nationwide controversy over the politically-driven holdup of the National Energy Board-approved expansion of the Trans-Mountain Pipeline from Alberta to tidewater in Burnaby, B.C., is an example.
+The ongoing nationwide controversy over the politically-driven holdup of the National Energy Board-approved expansion of the Trans-Mountain Pipeline from Alberta to tidewater in Burnaby, B.C., is an example.

-Fortunately, Pulse's business has been grown, enlarged and fine-tuned to be resilient against industry volatility and negative market forces.
-The Company's strong balance sheet, with effectively zero cash financing costs, its low cash operating costs and the absence of other spending commitments make Pulse cash-flow positive at annual revenue of just \$6 million.
+Fortunately, Pulse's business has been grown, enlarged and fine-tuned to be resilient against industry volatility, negative market forces and unpredictable government policies.
+The Company's strong balance sheet, with effectively zero cash financing costs, its low cash operating costs and the absence of other spending commitments make Pulse cash-flow positive at annual revenue of approximately \$6 million.
+Despite poor sales in the first and second quarters, Pulse's first-half sales are approaching that level.
 Pulse's lowest annual sales in the depths of the energy industry's downturn were \$14.3 million.
-Even with weaker first-quarter sales, Pulse generated positive cash EBITDA and shareholder free cash flow.
+Even with weaker first- and second-quarter sales, Pulse generated positive cash EBITDA and shareholder free cash flow in each quarter.

-For 2018, Pulse is cautious about its expectations for traditional sales.
+For the rest of 2018, Pulse remains cautious about the level of traditional sales.
 Large or small transaction-based sales can occur at any time, creating potential upside to Pulse's quarterly and annual revenues.
-The strength or weakness of transaction-based sales will determine whether 2018 financial results exceed or underperform 2017.
+The strength or weakness of transaction-based sales will determine whether 2018 financial results exceed or underperform historical averages.